JonasPrimbs/movesense-ble-ecg-firmware/README.md

 Please refer to [CHANGES.md](CHANGES.md) for a list of known issues.

 **Testing coverage**
-Starting from release 1.0.0, Movesense Device Lib will internally be tested only on the latest Movesense sensor hardware version ("G1" variant) -- please refer to the [FAQ section](FAQ.md) for instructions on how to identify which hardware version you have.
+Starting from release 1.0.0, Movesense device library will internally be tested only on the latest Movesense sensor hardware version ("G1" variant) -- please refer to the [FAQ section](FAQ.md) for instructions on how to identify which hardware version you have.

 If you're experiencing issues with any earlier hardware version and would like to upgrade to the newest sensor version available, please contact the Movesense team via [movesense.com](https://movesense.com).